-In April 2022, the Illinois Department of Agriculture approved the Company's acquisition of Green Growth, and the Green Growth Acquisition was completed on the Green Growth Acquisition Date.
+In April 2022, the Illinois Department of Agriculture approved the Company's acquisition of Green Growth, and the Green Growth Acquisition was completed on May 5, 2022.
 The Company paid the remaining \$1.8 million in cash and issued 2,343,750 shares of common stock to the sellers on the Green Growth Acquisition Date.
 With this license, the Company can cultivate up to 14,000 square feet of canopy to grow cannabis flower and produce cannabis concentrates.

-The Company has allocated the purchase price to its licenses/customer base intangible asset, with an estimated useful life ofen years.
+The Company has allocated the purchase price to its licenses/customer base intangible asset, with an estimated useful life of ten years.